vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 ## 2. Workplace capacity and status monitor

 The most common use case for an SAP production environment is to determine and display the capacity and utilization of one or more workplaces.
 Unfortunately, there isn't a standard BAPI to determine workplace capacity.
-However, there's a function module for internal usage that can be used.
+However, there's a function module for internal usage.
 So the easiest way to determine workplace capacity is to wrap the internal module in an RFC-enabled function module.
-See [How to determine workplace capacity](/Dismantle-SAP-Production-How-to-determine-workplace-capacity.html) to learn how to do this.
+See [How to determine workplace capacity](/Dismantle-SAP-Production-How-to-determine-workplace-capacity.html) to learn more.

 The utilization is very tricky to determine correctly.
 As an SAP user, you would use **COOIS** transactions to list all the production orders for a certain workplace in a certain time frame.
-See [How to get the next work orders of a workplace](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html) to learn how to do this.
+See [How to get the next work orders of a workplace](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html) to learn more.
 Once you have all the necessary operations and the overall capacity, it's easy to calculate the utilization.

 ## 3. Production order confirmation